-There is no "map" of the catchment area of the schools.
-After children (in or formerly in) public care, children of staff, siblings and siblings of previous students, places are given to those applicants living closest to the school who meet the church commitment criterion in the first instance.
+There is no "map" of the catchment area of the school: we do not have one.
+After children (in or formerly in) public care, children of staff, siblings and siblings of previous students, places are offered to those applicants living closest to the school who meet the church commitment criterion in the first instance.

 Distances are measured on a straight line basis and can be requested directly from Admissions Dept at Hertfordshire County Council.